vigarov/new_ml_prefetching/data/data/fltrace.md

 ## (Bonus) Tracing PARSEC

-PARSECis a benchmark suite widely used in memory/OS research, introduced by [Princeton researchers in 2008](https://doi.org/10.1145/1454115.1454128).
+PARSEC is a benchmark suite widely used in memory/OS research, introduced by [Princeton researchers in 2008](https://doi.org/10.1145/1454115.1454128).
 As of November 2023, the official Princeton website was down.
 The last working archive was from [September 22, 2023](https://web.archive.org/web/20230922200507/https://parsec.cs.princeton.edu/), and was unable to be built on modern devices (had several build errors).
 PARSEC can therefore be installed using [this maintained mirror](https://github.com/cirosantilli/parsec-benchmark).

 After building the tool and setting up your environment, to run one benchmark, you should be able to execute (from anywhere)
 ```sh